Queen-00/Age-Confirmation-Gate-/README.md

 I AM 18+ – saves "true" to localStorage and hides the gate.

-I AM NOT 18+ – redirects to another URL (you can customize this to your preference ofc).
+I AM NOT 18+ – redirects to another URL (you can customize this).